isomerpages/moe-jpjc/_about-jpjc/Open House 2026/Frequently Asked Questions.md

 <p>CCAs provide valuable opportunities for students to discover their interests, develop character, and grow beyond academics.</p>

+<h5><b>3.
+How many days are CCA days and what are the timings?</b></h5>

+<p>CCA sessions are generally held on Wednesdays and Fridays from 3:30 pm.
+Depending on the nature of the CCA, sessions typically last between 2 to 3 hours.</p>

+<h5><b>4.
+What is the selection process for the Student Council?</b></h5>

+<p>The selection process comprises two stages:
+a) a preliminary interview, followed by<br>
+b) student polling after the campaigning period, where candidates engage the student population to share their ideas and vision.<br>
+Student Councillors hold CCA sessions twice a week on Wednesdays and Fridays.</p>

+<p>As the Student Council oversees large-scale college events such as Orientation, Teachers’ Day celebrations, and Graduation Night, councillors may occasionally be called back on additional days for planning and rehearsals.
+They also participate in leadership workshops and camps organised by the college, alongside student leaders from other CCAs.</p>

 <div align="justify" hidden="">
 <p>JPJC offers varied programmes to develop our students holistically.
 Programmes offered under our the Talent and Leadership Development Programme include <a href="/jpjc-experience/co-curriculum/talent-n-leadership-development-programme/co-curricular-activities/">CCAs</a>, Student Interest Groups, enrichment and competitions in various areas of interests.
 Our <a href="/jpjc-experience/co-curriculum/talent-and-leadership-development-programme/scholars-development/">Scholars Development Programme</a> also provides opportunities for high potential students to develop their leadership potential, widen their network and make meaningful contributions to the community.</p>